Lactantius/Lactantius/README.md

 ---

-🌱 I want to learn more languages with static typing
+🌱 I want to learn more languages with static typing.

 👯 I’m looking to collaborate on any education-related technologies.